 3. Check your tyre tread depth

-A few simple car checks will go a long way to ensuring you have a smooth journey in winter.
+A few simple car checks will go a long way to ensuring you have a stress-free journey in winter.

 It's especially important to check your tyres – the minimum legal limit for tyre tread is 1.6mm.

-But Andy Smith, former AA Patrolman of the Year, recommends at least 3mm of tread for winter driving.
+But at least 3mm of tread is recommended for winter driving.

-He says: "Consider changing to winter tyres, as these have a higher silica content in the tread – which gives you better grip in cold and wet conditions."
+It might also be worth considering winter tyres.
+They have a higher silica content in the tread – which gives you better grip in cold and wet conditions.

 4. Keep your fuel tank topped up

 It’s a good idea to keep at least a quarter of a tank of fuel in case of an unexpected delay.